facebookresearch/habitat-lab/habitat-baselines/README.md

 Note that if you want to add more or use other observation sensors, you can do that by adding sensors into `habitat.gym.obs_keys`.
 For example, you can provide a humanoid GPS to a policy's input by adding `agent_0_goal_to_agent_gps_compass` into `habitat.gym.obs_keys` in `hssd_spot_human_social_nav.yaml`.
 Notice that the observation key in `habitat.gym.obs_keys` must be a subset of sensors in `/habitat/task/lab_sensors`.
 Finally, another example would be adding an arm RGB sensor.
 You can do that by adding `agent_0_articulated_agent_arm_rgb` into `habitat.gym.obs_keys` in `hssd_spot_human_social_nav.yaml`.

+For more advanced users, if you want to create a new sensor for social nav agents, there are three steps.
+- Step 1.
+Define a new sensor config class in `habitat.config.default_structured_configs.py`.
+- Step 2.
+Based on `type` string you define in `habitat.config.default_structured_configs.py`, create the same sensor name in sensor file using `@registry.register_sensor` method.
+See examples in `habitat.tasks.rearrange.social_nav.social_nav_sensors.py`.
+- Step 3.
+Register the new sensor in `hssd_spot_human_social_nav.yaml` for using it.
+It should be defined in `/habitat/task/lab_sensors` in config yaml, and in `habitat.gym.obs_keys` using `agent_0_{your_sensor_name}`.

 ### Action
 The action space of the social nav policy is defined under `/habitat/task/actions@habitat.task.actions.agent_0_base_velocity: base_velocity_non_cylinder` in `habitat-lab/habitat/config/benchmark/multi_agent/hssd_spot_human_social_nav.yaml`.
 The action consists of linear and angular velocities.
 You can learn more about the hyperparameters for this action under `BaseVelocityNonCylinderActionConfig` in `habitat-lab/habitat/config/default_structured_configs.py`.